 The final plan was taken to the Joint Transportation Board (JTB) meeting – at which CCC and KCC councillor sit - in November 2022, where it was supported unanimously by councillors of all political parties.
 It was then formally signed off, by David Brazier, KCC Cabinet Member for Highways.
 A further JTB meeting in March 2023 saw all councillors vote in favour of the car parking changes required to accommodate the active travel scheme.

 I had been concerned that residents had not been given a recent update by either of the Councils, so produced a leaflet explaining the scheme and its objectives, and delivered it with local councillors to 5,000 homes in central Herne Bay in July 2023, in advance of the works.
-That leaflet is attached below.
+I ensured that the new one-ways system was clearly illustrated on the first page (see attached file, below).

 The Councils did further engagement with local businesses on the effected roads in the summer and the construction work started in September 2023 (once the summer holiday period was over, so as to minimise disruption in the busy period).